Skip to main content

 • Helping to communicate, in an understandable way, the progress of the research and its findings to those that have participated in it, bowel cancer patient groups and relevant medical charities.

-Pete Wheatstone, the chair of the FOxTROT PPI Group talks in this video about why the FOxTROT Programme is especially important to him.
+Pete Wheatstone, the retired chair of the FOxTROT PPI Group talks in this video about why the FOxTROT Programme is especially important to him.

 Members of the FOxTROT PPI Group